 By Heather Walker

 Simon Billington is an ordinand, training for parochial ministry in the Anglican Communion.
-For the past three years, he has been studying theology at Pray, where he lives with his wife and two children.
+For the past three years, he has been studying theology at St Stephen's House in Oxford, where he lives with his wife and two children.
 Billington began his theological formation after a 10-year career in theatre as an actor.
 He spoke with us about his journey to the seminary and his current study program, including what his six weeks in Rome as part of The Lay Centre Community has contributed to his formation.

 Why did you choose to come to Rome and to The Lay Centre in particular?